medusajs/nextjs-starter-medusa/README.md

 To opt out of using the product module, simply set the `productModule` feature flag to `false` and restart the server.

+Deploying to Vercel?
+If you're not planning on using the serverless modules, you might encounter errors when deploying to Vercel.
+You can safely delete or exclude the `src/app/api` folder before deploying.
+The API routes are only used by the serverless modules.

 # Payment integrations

 By default this starter supports the following payment integrations